inno-se/the-guide/README.md

 1. Create issue types similar to ours (see [Issue types](#issue-types)).
 1. Create issue labels similar to ours (see [Issue labels](#issue-labels)).
 1. Copy our projects (see [Projects](#projects)).
-1. Import the [.github](https://github.com/inno-swp-2025/.github) repository into your organization.
+1. Import the [.github](https://github.com/inno-swp-2025/.github) repo into your organization.
 1. Update templates in the `.github` repo.
     - In [issue form templates](#issue-form-templates), update:
       - `projects:` - to automatically add issues to your projects;